giantswarm/docs/src/content/ui-api/kubectl-gs/get-clusters.md

 ## Flags {#flags}

 Here we document the flags that have a particular meaning for the `get clusters` command.
-Use `kgs get clusters --help` for a full list.
+Use `kubectl gs get clusters --help` for a full list.

 ### `--output/-o` {#flags-output}

-`kubectl` commonly allows to specify the output format for all `get` subcommands. `kgs get clusters` is no different.
+`kubectl` commonly allows to specify the output format for all `get` subcommands. `kubectl gs get clusters` is no different.

 #### YAML output {#yaml}